 - The address of its registered or head office

 The role of company secretary in Hong Kong is relatively crucial in helping your business operate smoothly, especially to be fully compliant with government laws and regulations.
-Please also be noted that it is a primary requirement for any Hong Kong company before its incorporation.
+Noted that it is a primary requirement for any Hong Kong company before its incorporation.

 A company secretary in Hong Kong can be either a corporation or an individual; however, there are specific requirements for registering an “eligible” company secretary that your HK company should know.
 Engage a professional corporate service provider in Hong Kong like BBCIncorp Limited to get better advice on how to select a competent company secretary for your company.
-Feel free to get in touch with us now!
+Contact us now!